kunalchhabra2001/Personal-Website/src/content/about/index.md

   - MongoDB
 ---

-Hello, I'm Kunal Chhabra , Computer Science Undergraduate at IIIT Hyderabad.
-Currently, pursuing my research in the field of Data Science at (DSAC Lab IIIT-H).
+Hello, I'm Kunal Chhabra , Electrical Engineering Undergraduate at IIT Bombay.
+Currently, pursuing my minor in the field of Data Science.

 I'm a person with variety of interests but still to find my passion.